heremaps/here-data-sdk-typescript/README.md

 All of the deprecated methods, functions, and parameters are documented in the Data SDK for TypeScript <a href="https://developer.here.com/olp/documentation/sdk-typescript/api_reference/index.html"  target="_blank">API Reference</a> and <a href="https://github.com/heremaps/here-data-sdk-typescript/blob/master/CHANGELOG.md" target="_blank">changelog</a>.

+For more information on the Data SDK for TypeScrypt, see our <a href="https://developer.here.com/documentation/sdk-typescript/dev_guide/index.html" target="blank">Developer Guide</a>.

 ## About This Repository

 The HERE Data SDK for TypeScript repository is a monorepo that contains the core components of the platform SDK organized in the NPM workspace.